 Employees granted permission to carry a firearm and/or ammunition have no expectation of privacy in the firearm they are carrying, the manner in which it is carried, or their ECCW when on school grounds.
 Any employee given permission to carry a firearm on school grounds must allow inspection of the firearm, the means by which it is being carried, and their ECCW upon request of the Board (or designee) or peace officer.

-The District reserves the right to revoke permission to carry a firearm or ammunition on school grounds at any tie in the sole discretion of the Board for any reason.
+The District reserves the right to revoke permission to carry a firearm or ammunition on school grounds at any time in the sole discretion of the Board for any reason.
 Notice of revocation may be given verbally or in writing in accordance with applicable policy and regulations.

 The District reserves the right to change the terms under which an employee is granted permission to carry a firearm or ammunition on school grounds at the Boards discretion.
 The District shall provide notice of any changes in writing.